-Mangú is one of our most beloved dishes, and base of the most Dominican breakfast.
-If you're curious about its history or the origin of the word mangú, you can start here.
+One of our most beloved dishes, and base of the most Dominican breakfast, if you're curious about its history and about the origin of the word mangú, this is what we know for sure.

-Mangú is a Dominican dish made by mashing boiled green plantains and combining it with some fat, and water, and topped with Sautéed red onion with vinegar.
+Mangú is a Dominican dish made by mashing boiled green plantains, combining it with some fat, and topped with Sautéed red onion with vinegar.

 "Boil the plantains, mash them well, then add a prepared garnish made by briefly sautéing the onions in hot lard and vinegar, and seasoning with salt." (my translation)